AyaKarama7/prefix/README.md

 # prefix
 *used in range query + sum
-*in subsequence you can sort then sum or vice versa in 2D array to do prefix: first you should do prefix for rows (r+1)+=(r) second for columns (c+1)+=c
+*in subsequence you can sort then sum or vice versa *used in update range problems to check if a number found in a range in 2D array to do prefix: first you should do prefix for rows (r+1)+=(r) second for columns (c+1)+=c